helium/helium-console-cli/README.md

 ## Usage

 ### Setup
-First time you use the device, you will need to provide an API key.
+First time you use the CLI, you will need to provide an API key.
 To create an account key, go to your [profile](https://console.helium.com/profile) on Helium Console.
 From the top right corner, click: Account->Profile.

 From there, you may generate a key with a specific name and role.
 The key will only display once.